 The power of this implant is calculated during preoperative examinations.
-It seems more interesting to get a good view from a distance without glasses (a particular type of implant or toric even allows to correct the astigmatism associated with myopia or hyperopia), and to wear an optical correction for reading .
+It seems more interesting to get a good sight from a distance without glasses (a particular type of implant or toric even allows to correct the astigmatism associated with myopia or hyperopia), and to wear an optical correction for reading.
 However, some patients may have other wishes.

-A new type of artificial crystalline lens has recently been available, making it possible to correct the sight from afar, but also the near vision, thus allowing reading without glasses.
+A new type of artificial crystalline lens has recently been available, making it possible to correct distance vision, but also the near vision, thus allowing reading without glasses.

 These implants are indicated in very specific cases, depending on the preoperative defect (myopia, hyperopia or astigmatism) and only if they can meet the specific needs of certain patients.
-They are not reimbursed by the I.N.A.M.I., But can be reimbursed by certain private insurance.
+They are not reimbursed by the I.N.A.M.I., but can be reimbursed by some private insurance company.

-These are brochures published by a commercial firm, for the simple purpose of making you understand the operation of these implants.
-These brochures were not produced by Dr. Mathys, who assumes no responsibility for its content.
+These are brochures published by a commercial company, for the simple purpose of making you understand how this implant work.
+These brochures were not produced by Dr. Mathys, who assumes no responsibility for their content.
 They do not replace a consultation with your ophthalmologist.

 DO YOU HAVE ANY QUESTIONS?

 We will be happy to answer you as soon as possible.